space-wizards/website-content/content/post/20_10_16-progress-report-24.md

 +++
-title = "Progress Report #24: Atmos"
-author = "Many people on Discord" date = 2020-08-16
-categories = [
+title = "Progress Report #24: Atmos Sim Remake Now Simulates Atmos" author = "Many people on Discord" date = 2020-10-16 categories = [
     "Progress Report"
 ]
 reddit = "PLACEHOLDER for Reddit post."
 +++

-Atmos is done!
-(Alternatively: We did it reddit)

 <!--more-->

 ## Barebones rounds!
 Throughout the years, we've put a lot of work into developing the engine and framework necessary for Space Station 14 to have playable content.
 Last year, we transitioned to developing player-facing features and gameplay in earnest, and we've made a lot of progress in that short timespan!

 SS14 now has playable, albeit **barebones**, rounds.
-As we add more features, the number of complex interactions grows, and so does the need for testing the game with real players.
+As we add more features the number of complex interactions grows, and so does the need for testing the game with real players.
 Help us by joining our [Discord](https://discord.gg/nGMK9jX) to get the Tester role, and we'll notify you whenever we put a bunch of people together for a playtest!

 ## Clarification about the Steam release
 We're all excited for SS14's [upcoming Steam release](https://store.steampowered.com/app/1255460/Space_Station_14/), and we're grateful for the community's enthusiasm, but we also want to temper some unrealistic expectations.
 SS14 isn't finished, and won't be any time soon. **We're launching on Steam mainly as a way to make it easier to discover, download, and play the game.** The Steam release doesn't mean the game's done, or that it has most of the features you'd expect in a remake.
 Don't forget that we're only releasing into **Early Access**.